-Right before Cas first moved to the Bay in 2010, she stayed with me during a grad school interview and we dove right back into our former cooking-together habits.
+Right before my friend Cas first moved to the Bay in 2010, she stayed with me during a grad school interview and we dove right back into our former cooking-together habits.
 She'd just returned from three years in The Gambia and it had been nearly 4 since we'd last seen each other.
 We rekindled our friendship over homemade cupcakes with spun sugar decorations on top.
 In my tiny kitchen with a wonky stove.
 To make the spun sugar, we used electrical tape, a rubber band, and a birthday napkin to secure a meat thermometer to the edge of my cheap pot (exhibit A), we stabilized four skewers over the edge of the counter with a dirty old hammer and a bowl of ice, and protected the floor with brown paper bags (exhibit B).
 I mean, this is all really technical stuff, so I'm sure you'll be surprised to hear our spun caramel nests tasted like bitter burnt sugar.
 They were delicate and pretty though, so we stuck them on top anyways and told people they were inedible decoration.

 I didn't try caramel candy again until a couple of years later when I made a batch of caramel shortbread bars to celebrate Tina emerging from her cave after a month-long study-for-the-bar hibernation.
 Imagine a Twix bar without the chocolate.
 They came with the following verbatim instructions though: "so here's how I recommend eating them.
 Eat the shortbread, then suck on the caramel like it's a sugar daddy."
 That's right, again not using the proper equipment, I overcooked them.
 Except this time the caramel tasted like a delicious hard butter toffee, which would be a totally happy accident if I hadn't poured it on top of a crumbly cookie.
 If there's anything you take away from my caramel failures it's that a) third time's a charm and b) get yourself a candy thermometer already.